Matheus-Garbelini/braktooth_esp32_bluetooth_classic_attacks/README.md

 ### Opening the capture files in Wireshark

-The exploit tool includes a standalone version of **Wireshark** which includes already includes a plugin to read the customized captures saved by our tool.
+The exploit tool includes a standalone version of **Wireshark** which already includes a plugin to read the customized captures saved by our tool.

-Capture files are automatically saved on folder `logs/Bluetooth/capture_bluetooth.pcapng`.
+Capture files are automatically saved in folder `logs/Bluetooth/capture_bluetooth.pcapng`.
 To open it via the custom Wireshark, run the following on the root folder of the exploiter (**bin** folder must be present on your working directory):

 ```bash
 ./bin/wireshark logs/Bluetooth/capture_bluetooth.pcapng